Best Linux Distributions for Older MacBooks

 Q: Can I revert back to macOS if I don’t like Linux on my old MacBook?

 A: Yes, you can revert back to macOS if you don’t like Linux on your old MacBook, meaning that you can restore your original system if you change your mind.
 However, reverting back to macOS can be tedious and time-consuming, as it involves erasing your disk, reinstalling macOS from scratch, and restoring your data from backup.
 If you want to revert back to macOS if you don’t like Linux on your old MacBook, you should backup your data first before installing Linux.
+Then, follow the procedures for reinstalling macOS which can be found on Apple’s website.

 Summary